 Every healthcare provider needs to deliver high quality care to patients.
 But how do we define “high quality care” and what are the practices and behaviours through which it is achieved?
 In this module we consider the types of performance outcome that define a successful healthcare service and the characteristics of high-performing healthcare providers.
 The topics covered in this module include:

-In our previous module we looked at how to analyse the external factors that influence a healthcare organisation’s strategic choices.
-In this module we shift our focus to look inside our organisation, understand our strengths and weaknesses and align them with the threats and opportunities we are facing.
+In our previous module we looked at how to analyse the internal and external factors that influence a healthcare organisation’s strategic choices and identify priorities for improvement in order to develop a strategic plan.
+In this module we shift our focus to how healthcare leaders make strategy happen.
 The topics covered in this module include:

 There have never been more financial demands placed on healthcare organisations than there are today.
 So in this module we consider what makes a healthcare service financially sustainable and profitable, as well as how to measure financial performance in healthcare.
 The topics covered in this module include:

-Having considered, in the previous module, how to measure and understand financial performance, we now turn our attention to the strategies through which the financial performance of a healthcare organisation can be improved or transformed.
+Having considered how to measure and understand financial performance, we now turn our attention to the strategies through which the financial performance of a healthcare organisation can be improved or transformed.
 The topics covered in this module include:

 Quality and Safety